 - Blogging: Wix’s blogging feature isn’t bad but if blogging is your thing, Squarespace would be a better WordPress alternative for you

 - Pricing: in most cases Wix Como (at $16/month) is sufficient, but there are much cheaper alternatives.

 > Find our in-depth Wix review here

 You can import your WordPress blog to Squarespace, which we like a lot.
-Squarespace also comes with all the SEO options you need right out of the gate.
-No need to install any plugins as it’s the case with WordPress.
-However, be aware that Squarespace is more difficult to use than Wix or Weebly due to its convoluted interface.
+Squarespace’s blog, in general, is the most powerful among the WordPress alternatives we list here.
+It also comes with all the SEO options you need right out of the gate.
+No need to install any plugins, as it’s the case with WordPress.
+However, be aware that Squarespace is more difficult to use than Wix or Weebly, for example, due to its convoluted interface.

 Downsides are the limited depth of navigation (only two levels) and missing features for multilingual websites.
-The least expensive plan costs $12 per month – which is quite fair compared to competing offers.
-You can find our full Squarespace review here or compare them directly to WordPress in this article.
+The least expensive plan costs $14 per month – which is quite fair compared to competing offers.
+You can find our full Squarespace review here, or compare them directly to WordPress in this article.